Meet the Team

 Steve Brooks worked as an IT leader for more than 25 years.
 He has a wide experience within industry verticals including professional services, finance, manufacturing, recruitment and retail.
 Beginning his practitioner career as a communications developer he has worked in most roles in IT.
 He spent 17 years at Savills plc where he was appointed CIO.
 He left in 2012 to complete an MBA at Henley Business School.
 His dissertation was on the procurement of converged telecommunications solutions.

-In the last four years he has worked as a journalist, analyst and consultant.
+He now works as an analyst, editor, journalist, and consultant.
 He was sub-editor at Business Cloud and is now joint editor at Enterprise Times.
-His specialist areas are ERP, HCM, IT strategy, IT procurement business strategy, cloud computing and collaboration.
-He is principal analyst for ERP at Creative Intellect Consulting.
+His specialist areas are ERP, PSA, HCM, IT strategy, IT procurement business strategy, cloud computing and collaboration.
+He is senior analyst for ERP and PSA at Synonym Advisory.
 Steve has also been a guest speaker at several vendor events.

 Ian Murphy, Editor - Enterprise Times

 Ian has been a journalist, editor and analyst for over 30 years.
 While technology remains the core focus of Ian’s writings he also covers science fiction, children toys, field hockey and progressive rock.
-As an analyst, Ian is the Cyber Security and Infrastructure Practice Leader for Creative Intellect Consulting Ltd.
+As an analyst, Ian is Senior Analyst at Synonym Advisory and has spoken at several conferences.

 When not writing, Ian is playing, coaching and umpiring field hockey.
 He keeps goal for the Royal Navy Masters team, UK Armed Forces over-50’s and also plays at club level.